Written by Alexandra Schmidt, a Dubrovnik local, and updated by the Chasing the Donkey team.

 As an American blogger in Dubrovnik with 3+ years of living here under my belt, I’m here to help you see the difference.
-I’ve come to realize that the culinary experience usually makes or breaks tourists’ impression of Dubrovnik.
+I’ve realized that the culinary experience usually makes or breaks tourists’ impression of Dubrovnik.

 What To Eat In Dubrovnik

-Being at the Southern tip of Croatia, Dubrovnik combines flavors of Italian, Bosnian, and traditional Mediterranean cuisine.
+Dubrovnik combines Italian, Bosnian, and traditional Mediterranean cuisine flavors at the southern tip of Croatia.
 It’s an ideal destination for fresh seafood, slow-cooked meat, and lots of risotto.
 Most restaurants reflect this diversity of dishes, so you’ll surely be able to find something to accommodate your taste buds.

 For seafood dishes in Dubrovnik, I would recommend trying to order something with octopus or squid.
 Octopus salad is quite common and equally delicious, as well as black risotto with squid.
-Some of the higher-end restaurants have octopus Carpaccio, which is one of my favorite dishes to have in Dubrovnik.
+Some of the higher-end restaurants have octopus Carpaccio, one of my favorite dishes in Dubrovnik.

-Keep in mind that when ordering fish in Dubrovnik, as well as the rest of Croatia, you will most likely receive a plate with an entire fish, (head, tail, and all!) as opposed to just a fillet.
+Keep in mind that when ordering fish in Dubrovnik, as well as the rest of Croatia, you will most likely receive a plate with an entire fish (head, tail, and all!) instead of just a fillet.
 This is the traditional way of eating fish in Dalmatia.

-I would recommend ordering the sea bream or sea bass, which are a popular fish found off Dubrovnik’s coast.
-Most fish dishes come with potatoes and blitva, which is a green similar to spinach or chard.
+I recommend ordering the sea bream or sea bass, a popular fish found off Dubrovnik’s coast.
+Most fish dishes come with potatoes and blitva, a green similar to spinach or chard.

 It’s also safe to say that there is just as much meat as fish on the table in Dubrovnik.
 Especially at some of the restaurants a bit further inland in town, you’ll find ćevapi (a skinless sausage popular in the Balkans), veal, and lamb cooked under the bell.